Roll20/help.roll20.net/_posts/2012-04-21-acknowledgements.markdown

 With help from **Nolan T. Jones**, a writer and [aspiring comic creator](http://nolantjones.tumblr.com) who handles the PR side of things.
 He intends to conquer the world through the written word, although the exact details of the plan still remain a mystery.
 He and his fellow Jayhawker wife Cayla reside in Las Vegas, NV with a small array of pets.
 You can best reach him on Twitter [@nolantj](http://twitter.com/nolantj).

+And featuring **Richard Zayas**, a restaurateur and entrepeneur who helps us stay in business.
+He currently resides in Washington, D.C. with his wife, Ali, and at least one cat.
+You can reach him on Twitter at [@richardzayas](http://twitter.com/richardzayas).

 ## Special Thanks

 With special thanks to the following folks for their contributions to the cause:

+**Zachary Cross** for his invaluable early (and current) aid in taming the community forums.

+**Ken Bauer** for his support and moderation skills, as well as uncanny ability to buy everything on the Marketplace even though we try to give it to him for free.

+**[Eric Dalquist](https://twitter.com/edalquist)** for his moderation aid and coding prowess, including daunting testing tasks and regex requests.

+**Kristin Carlson** for her razor-sharp focus in forum organization, list making, and patience in helping us write support documents.

 **[Dylan Todd](http://dylantodd.com/)** for his amazing work creating our beautiful logo.